At a Glance

 The predicted salary is between 43200 - 72000 £ per year.

-Our Real Estate Planning team is widely regarded as one of the best in the UK, advising on some of the most iconic developments.
-Whether it is offshore wind farms located 40 kilometres out to sea, major residential schemes including garden villages and regeneration, new rail and road projects, airport developments, or waste and mineral projects; we are instructed on all of them.
+Our Real Estate Planning team are widely regarded as one of the best in the UK advising on some of the most iconic developments.
+Whether it is offshore wind farms located 40 kilometres out to sea, major residential schemes including garden villages and regeneration, new rail and road projects, airport developments, or waste and mineral projects, we are instructed on all of them.

-Due to growth in our work, as well as the variety and complexity of projects, this role requires strong experience in planning, infrastructure, and environmental work, along with a genuine enthusiasm to develop our great team.
+Due to the growth in our work and the variety and complexity of the projects we are working on, this role requires strong experience in planning, infrastructure and environmental work, and a genuine enthusiasm to develop our great team.
+We seek someone with a passion and expertise in this area, capable of leading on complex planning agreements and highway agreements, handling inquiries, examinations and judicial reviews, and managing and supervising junior members.

-- A legal qualification with 5+ years post-admission experience within a planning team.
+- A legal qualification with 5+ years post‑admission experience gained within a planning team.

-- Knowledge of the Town and Country Planning (Scotland) Act 1997.
+- Knowledge of the Town and Country Planning Act 1990, and some knowledge of the Planning Act 2008 is desirable.

-- Ability to handle inquiries, examinations, and judicial reviews related to planning matters.
+- Ability to handle inquiries, examinations and judicial reviews relating to planning matters.

 - Knowledge and experience of Environmental Impact Assessments (EIA).